-h) Derivative Financial Instruments
+g) Derivative Financial Instruments

-Derivative financial instruments consist of foreign currency forward contracts, forward contracts, interest rate swaps, credit default swaps and TBA, for which counterparty credit spreads are observable and reliable or for which the credit-related inputs are determined to be significant to fair value, are classified as Level 2 except for the TBA which are classified as Level 1 when the underlying mortgage-backed securities are classified as Level 1.
+Derivative financial instruments, which consist of foreign currency forward contracts, forward contracts, interest rate swaps, and credit default swaps, for which counterparty credit spreads are observable and reliable or for which the credit-related inputs are determined to be significant to fair value, are classified as Level 2.
+Options are classified as Level 1 when the option is actively traded and a reliable price is observable.
+Unlisted options are generally classified as Level 2.